zlfn/Razerblade2020-Hackintosh/README.md

 Modify your BIOS with AMIBCP(v5.02 recommended) to unlock DVMT option.<br>
 And flash your modified BIOS with CH341a hardware programmer.
 [This will help you](http://forum.notebookreview.com/threads/razer-bios-mods-potential-to-unlock-all-hidden-options.830993/page-26)

-Also, you should add SSD on blank M.2 slot. macOS will not intall on RazerBlade's PM981.
+Also, you should add SSD on blank M.2 slot. macOS will not install on RazerBlade's PM981.

 ## Install macOS
 Enter your BIOS setup. change DVMT pre-alloc to 64MB, and change DVMT max-alloc to MAX.